jjapp/CS622P1/README.txt

 ### DT_train_binary

 I implemented the algorithm by using a recursive function and stored the results in a class.
+I did get stuck on this portion of the exercise.
+I also used the following tutorial 'https://www.youtube.com/watch?v=LDRbO9a6XPU' to get through although I implemented my own version of the function.
+I did use the same types of classes though and the build_tree function is similar.
+However, I implemented my version using numpy arrays and built different helper functions.

 #### Helper Functions